Radico Khaitan Limited (NSE: RADICO) Q3 2026 Earnings Call dated Jan. 23, 2026

 Ajay Thakur

-Thank you ladies and gentlemen.
-That was the last question for today.
+Thank you.
+Ladies and gentlemen, that was the last question for today.
 I now hand the conference over to the management for closing comments.
-Over to you sir.

-In the closing we want to say that this quarter in score is strength and momentum of ready for Tetan business model.
-Record operating performance, expanding margins, improving returns and strong cash generation highlights the quality and durability of our growth.
-With the differentiated portfolio and disciplined financial execution and robust balance sheet, we are well positioned to sustain this momentum and continue to deliver consistent, profitable growth.
-We remain highly confident in the road ahead and committed to creating long term value for our shareholders.
-Thank you for joining us this call today.
-Look forward to connect with you next quarter.
+In closing, this quarter underscores the strength and momentum of Radico Khaitan’s business model.
+Record operating performance, expanding margins, improving returns and strong cash generation highlight the quality and durability of our growth.
+With a differentiated portfolio, disciplined financial execution and a robust balance sheet, we are well positioned to sustain this momentum and continue delivering consistent, profitable growth.
+We remain highly confident in the road ahead and committed to creating long-term value for all our stakeholders.